 In the mid-2010s, San Francisco Bay Area media outlets launched the "SF Homeless Project" to investigate the persistent and growing challenge of homelessness in the region.

-What is striking about this resource is the timeframe.
+What is most striking about this resource is the timeframe.
 The reporting doesn't look back to the hobos at the end of the 1800s or the shantytowns during the Great Depression.
 Instead, it suggests that today’s homelessness is a relatively recent phenomenon.
 In fact, some articles even have an exact start date: 1982.

 Despite our best efforts to advance a simple explanation of what’s driving this crisis, the truth is there is no singular cause of modern homelessness.
 Instead, modern homelessness is best understood as a portfolio of interconnected and reinforcing challenges.